A collection of some of our most popular pages. Click on a category

 NICHQ Launches Advocacy Website to Train Health Professionals in the Fight Against Childhood Obesity

 At www.nichq.org/advocacy, healthcare professionals will find information and tools to assist them in advocating for improvements to their communities’ physical environment.
 The interactive site will connect healthcare professionals with others looking to make a greater impact, and both can learn from stories of leaders who have been successful in creating positive change in their communities.

 NICHQ Announces Eight Awards to Organizations Fighting Childhood Obesity

 Eight organizations have received awards of $15,000 each as part of the Mobilizing Healthcare Professionals as Community Leaders in the Fight Against Childhood Obesity program.

-Policy for using our website and any content contained within.
+Policies for using NICHQ's website and any content contained within.

 A listing of all the main pages and sections on this website.